top of page

 Carpet: Soft & Budget-Friendly for Select Spaces

 While carpet is not ideal for high-traffic areas, it remains a good choice for bedrooms due to its warmth and comfort.
 It’s also one of the most affordable flooring options for rentals and can be replaced easily between tenants.
-However, carpet in rental properties requires occasional professional cleaning to maintain its appearance.
+However, when used in rental properties, carpet requires occasional professional cleaning to maintain its appearance.

 Hardwood Flooring: A High-End, Durable Option